mudcube/MIDI.js/README.md

 MIDI.Player.currentTime = integer; // time we are at now within the song.
 MIDI.Player.endTime = integer; // time when song ends.
 MIDI.Player.playing = boolean; // are we playing? yes or no.
-MIDI.Player.loadFile(file, callback); // load .MIDI from base64 or binary XML request.
+MIDI.Player.loadFile(file, onsuccess); // load .MIDI from base64 or binary XML request.
 MIDI.Player.start(); // start the MIDI track (you can put this in the loadFile callback) MIDI.Player.resume(); // resume the MIDI track from pause.
 MIDI.Player.pause(); // pause the MIDI track.